Dwarvesforge/thorin/doc/src/functions/paths/t_asset_path.md

 # t_asset_path

-Return a path relative to the S_ASSETS_PATH and constant config
+Return a path relative to the T_ASSETS_PATH and constant config